Flávio Ferreira

-Flávio Nunes Ferreira (born 19 October 1991) is a Portuguese retired professional footballer who played as a central defender or a defensive midfielder.
+Flávio Nunes Ferreira (born 19 October 1991) is a Portuguese former professional footballer who played as a central defender or a defensive midfielder.

 Club career

 Ferreira was born in Nogueira do Cravo, Oliveira do Hospital.
 After starting his youth career with hometown's F.C.
-Oliveira do Hospital, he finished his formation with Académica de Coimbra.
+Oliveira do Hospital, he finished his development at Académica de Coimbra.

 In August 2009, Ferreira moved to neighbouring G.D.
 Tourizense – who acted as Académica's farm team – until the end of the season.
-A year later he signed for second division club S.C.
-Covilhã, also on loan, and played his first match as a professional on 26 September 2010, coming on as a second-half substitute in a 1–0 home win against S.C.
+A year later, he joined Segunda Liga club S.C.
+Covilhã also on loan, and played his first match as a professional on 26 September 2010, coming on as a second-half substitute in a 1–0 home win against S.C.
 Freamunde.

-In June 2011, Ferreira returned to Académica, and made his Primeira Liga debut on 15 August in a 2–1 away success over U.D.
+Ferreira returned to Académica in June 2011, and made his Primeira Liga debut on 15 August in a 2–1 away victory over U.D.
 Leiria where he again came from the bench.
-On 23 December 2011 he renewed his contract with the Students, running until 2015.
+On 23 December, he renewed his contract until 2015.

+On 20 May 2012, Ferreira replaced David Simão for the last 25 minutes of the 1–0 defeat of Sporting CP in the final of the Taça de Portugal.
+He scored his only goal as a professional on 25 November that year, opening an eventual 2–2 home draw against Gil Vicente F.C. in the domestic league.

-On 12 June 2013, Académica agreed a deal for Ferreira with La Liga side Málaga CF, with the player signing a three-year contract.
-On 12 January of the following year he first appeared in the Spanish league, replacing the injured Weligton in the 34th minute of a 0–1 loss at Levante UD.
+On 12 June 2013, Académica agreed a deal for Ferreira with La Liga side Málaga CF, with the player signing a three-year deal.
+He first appeared in the Spanish league the following 12 January, coming on for the injured Weligton in the 34th minute of a 1–0 loss at Levante UD.

-Subsequently, Ferreira went on to spend nearly two years on the sidelines due to back problems.
+Subsequently, Ferreira was sidelined with back problems for nearly two years.
+He terminated his contract by mutual consent in January 2016.

 Personal life

 Ferreira's older brother, António, was also a footballer.
-He also represented Tourizense and was brought up at Sporting Clube de Portugal, but spent most of his career in the lower leagues.
+He spent most of his career in the lower leagues.